jonathan-fielding/SimpleStateManager/README.md

 # Simple State Manager

-Simple State Manager (SSM for short) is a responsive state manager which allows you to target javascript at different browser widths.
+Simple State Manager (SSM for short) is a javascript state manager for responsive websites.
+It is built to be light weight, has no dependencies (except javascript of course) and aims to be really easy to simply drop into your project ready to use.

+As a state manager, SSM allows you to target different javascript towards different states of your site.
+It allows you to define as many states as your site requires and allows you to have independent Enter, Leave and Resize events for each of the states.

+##Getting started

+To get started with SSM the first step is to include it in your project, you can do this in two ways

+* Download and add the ssm.js (or ssm.min.js) file to your site

-## Add States
+### Add States

 With Simple State Manager you can add multiple states based on your needs, the most simple way to add a state is to simply pass the information about your